 Bring Plenty of Layers

 The beautiful thing about layers is that you can always add or subtract them for optimal body-temperature management.
 If you plan to visit a place where the weather fluctuates between hot and cold on a dime, you should always wear lighter layers underneath and heavier ones on top.
 That way, when temperatures climb, you can doff the hotter items in a flash.
 Even in the hottest months, there are many great jackets to keep during summer.
 As a business professional, you’ll likely travel for work-related events, so bring layers that will work in professional environments as well.

 Pack Weather-Resistant Accessories

 Temperature is a significant factor to consider when packing, but so is the weather.
 If you anticipate heavy rains and storms, you will want a strong, wind-resistant umbrella and a poncho to protect your work clothes.
 You should also think about using a weather-proof phone case in the event your clothes become laden with water, or you fall into a puddle.
-If you experience relentless rain, you will also want waterproof shoes to protect your feet from the cold wetness outside.
+If you experience relentless rain, you will also want waterproof shoes or leather sneakers to protect your feet from the cold wetness outside.

 Stock Up on Health-Related Extras

 Unpredictable weather can turn the nicest day into the rainiest or coldest one.
 That’s why you should pack health-related items on your trip so you can weather every storm.
 For example, you should always bring sunscreen for any hot, sunny days you plan to spend outdoors.
 Without enough sunscreen, a four-hour exploration of a cute town could result in a blistering sunburn.

 You should also bring moisturizing lotion if you suffer from dry skin.
 Should you find yourself in a dry, arid place, you will want that extra moisture at the end of the day.
 Another thing to consider is the possibility of sickness.
 If you catch a cold in the rain, you may want cough medicine to alleviate your symptoms.